 Talent transferring the mouse onto the stereotactic frame.

-Talent placing the mouse’s incisors into the hole of the bite bar and adjust the nosecone.
+Talent transferring to frame by placing the mouse’s incisors into the hole of the bite bar and adjusting the nosecone.

-Talent tightening the retaining screw.
+(Included with 2.1.1) Talent tightening the retaining screw.

 Check the depth of anesthesia by performing bilateral hind-limb toe pinches [1].
 Once the mouse is properly anesthetized, secure the skull using ear pins and adjust the head to a neutral, level-plane position [2].
 Apply ophthalmic ointment liberally to both eyes to prevent drying [3].